dfizzkruah93/Capstone-Project/README.md

 ## Acknowledgments

-- Hat tip to Cindy Shin whose design was used to create the project
+- Original design idea by <a href="https://www.behance.net/adagio07">Cindy Shin in Behance</a>.
+-
 - Hat tip to @microverseinc for putting this project together
 ## 📝 License